COURTESY FROM THE MASTER!

 3

-You tend towards being an Ectomorph, you should concentrate on gaining weight in the form of good lean muscle tissue (some women that are too thin may also want to put on a little fat to look more feminine).
+weight in the form of good lean muscle tissue (some women that are too

-Weight training should be done but not too often or for too long each session.
-Weight should be fairly heavy and workout pace slower (longer rest periods between sets).
+Weight training should be done but not too often or for too long each

-Diet should be high in calories (good quality food not junk) and you should eat more then you're used to and often.
+Diet should be high in calories (good quality food not junk) and you

-Aerobic and other activities (sports, dancing, etc.) should be kept to a minimum, at least until you are happy with your weight and looks.
+Aerobic and other activities (sports, dancing, etc.) should be kept to a

 HISTORY

 In the 1940s, Dr. William H. Sheldon introduced the theory of Somatypes.
-His theory described three basic human body types: the endomorph, characterized by a preponderance of bodyfat; the mesomorph, marked by a well-developed

-musculature; and the ectomorph, distinguished by a lack of either much fat or muscle tissue.
-He did also state that most people were a mixture of these types.
+fat or muscle tissue.
+He did also state that most people were a mixture of

-Sheldon's description of three body types has become an integral part of most literature on weight loss, fitness and bodybuilding.
+Sheldon's description of three body types has become an integral part of

 The three body types are further described below.
-ECTOMORPH

 fragile